usnistgov/dioptra/docs/source/reference/dioptra-components/jobs-reference.rst

 A **Job** in Dioptra is a parameterized execution of an :ref:`Entrypoint <reference-entrypoints>`.
 While an Experiment defines the scope and available workflows, a Job represents the actual run of a workflow.

 When a Job is created, it is sent to a specific :ref:`Queue <reference-queues>`.
-A :ref:`Worker <reference-workers>` listening to that queue claims the Job and executes the entrypoint code using the provided parameters and artifact inputs.
+A :ref:`Worker <reference-workers>` listening to that queue claims the Job and executes the entrypoint code using the provided parameters, artifact inputs, and swap selections.
 Dioptra maintains a full history of every Job, including its logs, metrics, and any generated artifacts, creating a permanent record of the execution even if the underlying entrypoint or plugins are later modified.

 .. _reference-jobs-attributes: